-Did you know that more than 50% of the internet users browse websites using their smart devices such as mobiles and tablets.
+Did you know that more than 50% of internet users browse websites using their smart devices such as mobiles and tablets?
 Given this scenario, it becomes even more important to have not just a mobile-friendly website, but a responsive navigation menu too.

 If your website doesn’t have a responsive menu, your mobile users may find it difficult to browse the website and as a result, they may quit immediately.

-Do check your website on all kinds of smart devices for its responsiveness and if you find that your menu is not mobile-friendly, it may be worth to hire a web designer to fix this issue.
+Do check your website on all kinds of smart devices for its responsiveness and if you find that your menu is not mobile-friendly, it may be worth hiring a web designer to fix this issue.

 #3 Unconventional placement

-There are many web designers who like to think out-of-the-box and try to place menu at an unconventional location.
+There are many web designers who like to think out-of-the-box and try to place menus at the unconventional location.

-For example, these days, you may have seen some websites that shows navigation on the click of a hamburger menu which located on the right or left side of the website.
+For example, these days, you may have seen some websites that show navigation with the click of a hamburger menu located on the right or left side of the website.

-These kind of unique ideas may look good but it could affect the user-experience of your website.
+This kind of unique idea may look good but it could affect the user experience of your website.

-Since majority of the internet users are used to navigate through a website using traditional open menu system, any unconventional placement of menu can be overlooked by your website visitors.
+Since the majority of the internet users are used to navigating through a website using a traditional open menu system, any unconventional placement of the menu can be overlooked by your website visitors.

-When it comes to the basic elements of a website like menu, fonts etc. don’t try to use unconventional methods, especially if your objective is to get conversions & sales from your website.
+When it comes to the basic elements of a website like a menu, fonts, etc. don’t try to use unconventional methods, especially if your objective is to get conversions & sales from your website.

 #4 Wrong contrast

-The contrast between menu’s background color and it’s font color plays a vital role because the right contrast will always help to capture the attention of your website users.
-For example, a light blue font color on a dark blue background menu may not appear as good as white font color.
+The contrast between the menu’s background color and its font color plays a vital role because the right contrast will always help to capture the attention of your website users.
+For example, light blue font color on a dark blue background menu may not appear as good as the white font color.

 Additionally, having bold texts on the menus can also have a stronger impact on the users.

 Ask your web designer to play around with different color combinations to get the best contrast for your menus.
 Hire a professional website designer who knows the right contrast for a better user experience.